-Many of Littledata’s subscription customers come to us with a similar problem: how to calculate return on advertising spend, considering the varying lifetime value (LTV) of subscription signups.
+Many of Littledata’s subscription customers come to us with a similar problem: how to calculate return on advertising spend, considering the varying customer lifetime value (CLV) of subscription signups.

 I work with all kinds of subscription ecommerce businesses: beauty boxes, nutritional supplements, training courses and even sunglasses-by-the-month.
 All of them want to optimise customer acquisition costs.
 The common factor is they are all willing to pay way MORE than the value of the customers’ first subscription payment… because they expect the customer to subscribe for many months.